-Most pet shops stock a nugget food aimed at rats, but these are largely regarded in the community as very poor food for rats.
+Most pet shops stock a nugget food aimed at rats, but these are largely regarded in the UK community as very poor food for rats.
 Nutritionally, these nuggets are usually lacking, and they’re not very interesting for rats to eat.
-Some brands have even been linked to an increase in tumours in rats too, so be very careful and do your research if you really want to feed a nugget.
+Some brands have even been linked to an increase in tumors in rats too, so be very careful and do your research if you really want to feed a nugget.
 If you really insist on a nugget based food, Science Selective is generally regarded as alright.

 Rat Dry Mix Food

 A shop-bought mix or muesli is a popular option and is much more interesting for your rat.
 Read the ingredients carefully and look out for low-quality ingredients so you can avoid them.

 The most popular, for very good reason, is the complete mixes from Rat Rations.
 We buy our mixes from there regularly.
 Because we use a straits based mix, we also supplement with Daily Essentials (affiliate link) and Calcivet (affiliate link).

 Lots of rat keepers make up their own mix.
 This means you have lots of control over exactly what you feed your rats.
 You can adjust the mix to suit a range of ages or any dietary requirements you have in the cage.

 How much should I feed my rat?

 The exact amount to feed differs from rat to rat.
 Start by offering 15g of food per rat per day and adjust as required.
 If they’re leaving food, cut back a little.
 Most owners settle somewhere 10 and 20g of food per rat per day.

 How do I feed the rats?